What Does a vCISO Actually Do? (And Why Your Business Might Be Missing One)

 A Story of Risk and Resilience

-Last year, a small healthcare clinic in the Midwest faced every business owner’s nightmare: a ransomware attack that locked down patient records and threatened massive HIPAA fines.
-With no dedicated security leader in place, the staff scrambled to respond.
-Emails flew back and forth, IT contractors came and went, but confusion reigned.
+Last year, a small healthcare clinic in the Midwest faced every business owner’s nightmare: a ransomware attack that locked down patient records and exposed the organization to significant HIPAA penalties.

 What Is a vCISO?